LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/walkthrough_postman-rest.rst

 Recall that when a ``POST`` request is successful the API should respond with the ``201``, or **Created**, HTTP status code.
 As part of the ``2XX`` *HTTP success status codes*, it indicates a particular type of successful response with a special header.

-The OpenAPI REST spec states that when an entity is created the response should include both this status and the ``Location`` header that provides the URL of the new entity:
+One of the REST conventions states that when an entity is created the response should include both this status and the ``Location`` header that provides the URL of the new entity:

 .. sourcecode:: json